flyteorg/flytectl/docs/source/index.rst

            admin:
              # For GRPC endpoints you might want to use dns:///flyte.myexample.com
              endpoint: dns:///<replace-me>
-             authType: Pkce # if using authentication or just drop this.
-If insecure set insecure: True
+             authType: Pkce # authType: Pkce # if using authentication or just drop this.
+             insecure: false # insecure: True # Set to true if the endpoint isn't accessible through TLS/SSL connection (not recommended except on local sandbox deployment)
            storage:
              type: stow
              stow: